A Reference Document · The Language Firm

 How to Read This Glossary

 The voice is the same voice the audits use: declarative, dated where applicable, document-naming where relevant.
 Italics mark terms-of-art as they would appear in body prose of a published audit.
+Terms specific to the Pre-Service Lookup carry a small Pre-Service Lookup tag inline with the term name.

 I